Fabrizio Zambrella

-Fabrizio Zambrella (born 1 March 1986) is a Swiss-Italian professional footballer who currently plays for FC Meyrin.
+Fabrizio Zambrella (born 1 March 1986) is a Swiss-former Italian professional footballer who played for FC Meyrin.

 Career

 Zambrella played for Brescia, leaving the club at the end of his contract on 30 June 2009.
 On 20 October 2009, FC Sion signed the Swiss midfielder on a free transfer until June 2013.
 He joined PAS Giannina on a three-month loan in January 2012.
 Following his return to Sion, the player was seen as surplus to requirements and did not feature at all for the first-team during the 2012–13 season.
 After one year out of competitive football, Zambrella made a return by joining FC Lausanne-Sport on 1 July 2013, signing a two-year contract.

 International career

-Zambrella was a squad member of Switzerland's teams in the 2004 UEFA European Under-19 Football Championship and the 2005 FIFA World Youth Championship.
+Zambrella was a squad member of Switzerland's teams in the 2004 UEFA European Under-19 Championship and the 2005 FIFA World Youth Championship.